Agreement on Government Procurement

 The fundamental aim of the GPA is to mutually open government procurement markets among its parties.
-As a result of several rounds of negotiations, the GPA parties have opened procurement activities worth an estimated US$ 1.7 trillion annually to international competition (i.e. to suppliers from GPA parties offering goods, services or construction services).
+As a result of several rounds of negotiations, the GPA parties have opened procurement activities estimated to be worth more than US$ 1.7 trillion annually to international competition (i.e. to suppliers fromthe GPA parties offering goods, services or construction services).

 The GPA is composed mainly of two parts: the text of the Agreement and parties' market access schedules of commitments.

 The text of the Agreement establishes rules requiring that open, fair and transparent conditions of competition be ensured in government procurement.
 However, these rules do not automatically apply to all procurement activities of each party.
 Rather, the coverage schedules play a critical role in determining whether a procurement activity is covered by the Agreement or not.
 Only those procurement activities that are carried out by covered entities purchasing listed goods, services or construction services of a value exceeding specified threshold values are covered by the Agreement.
 These schedules are publicly available here.

 As a binding international treaty, the GPA is administered by the Committee on Government Procurement which is composed of representatives of all its parties.
 The enforcement of the Agreement is realized through two mechanisms: the domestic review mechanism at the national level and the WTO dispute settlement mechanism at the international level.

 Evolution of the GPA

-The current version of the GPA, i.e. the GPA 2012, entered into force on 6 April 2014, is attracting more and more attention worldwide but liberalizing procurement markets is not a completely new idea.
+The current version of the GPA, i.e. the GPA 2012, entered into force on 6 April 2014.
+It is attracting more and more attention worldwide but liberalizing access to procurement markets is not a completely new idea.
 Early efforts to bring government procurement under internationally agreed trade rules were undertaken in the OECD framework.
 The matter was then brought into the Tokyo Round of Trade Negotiations within GATT in 1976.